saraclem/sclemente-tswd-portfolio/critique-by-design.md

 - Better labeling and formatting.
 There were a few formatting items in the feedback that would be simple but powerful updates.

 ## Step five: build the solution
+Following the feedback session for my first draft, I completed a second draft of the visualization (included below).
+In this version, I included all years in the same visual, and chose to represent variation by country using boxplots.
+My intent is to meet the needs of a research or science-focused audience who may be interested in variation over time amongst these countries, and outliers.
+I also made a potentially controversial choice to limit the X-axis to an index of 5-9.
+While this may not be the most appropriate decision, it allowed for a deeper understanding of the variation between countries.
+If I had more time, I would also move the Y-axis to the right side of the chart to better align the boxplots with their country name labels.
+I found this version to be pretty interesting - it highlights some potentially unexpected variation in countries such as Finland, Canada, and Norway.
+It also highlights outlier years which lead to questions about why happiness might have dipped or peaked in a particular year.

 <div class='tableauPlaceholder' id='viz1739286458505' style='position: relative'><noscript><a href='#'><img alt='Dashboard 3 ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;ha&#47;happinessReportRanking&#47;Dashboard3&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='happinessReportRanking&#47;Dashboard3' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;ha&#47;happinessReportRanking&#47;Dashboard3&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>